-The sixth “promise” (in quotations simply because that is not an official recovery term, rather an term of endearment used by the recovery community) discusses a recovering person letting go or losing the feelings of uselessness and of self pity or self loathing.
+The sixth “promise” (in quotations simply because that is not an official recovery term, rather a term of endearment used by the recovery community) discusses a recovering person letting go or losing the feelings of uselessness and of self-pity or self-loathing.
 This may be the major point in a person’s recovery.
-So much of an addict or alcoholics pain and suffering (therefore, by extension, their family’s) is rooted in the low self worth that surrounds addiction.
-Look at it like this, to sum up a bit of what we have discussed in this series in past years, there are two types of “getting high” in the world.
+So much of an addict or alcoholics pain and suffering (therefore, by extension, their families) is rooted in the low self-worth that surrounds addiction.
+Look at it like this, to sum up, a bit of what we have discussed in this series in past years, there are two types of “getting high” in the world.
 Everybody pursues one of these two types.
 The first is called an “earned high”, in other words, anything that you do that creates a feeling of accomplishment or satisfaction in you.
 Thankfully, our world is full of opportunities for “earned highs”.
 Going for a walk, a good day at work, playing with your kids, etc, are all examples of “earned highs”.
 The second type is called, you guessed it, an “unearned high”.
-This would be any addictive behavior that creates a false positive feeling in you that you did not have to achieve in anyway.
+This would be an addictive behavior that creates a false positive feeling in you that you did not have to achieve in any way.
 For example, if you use drugs you can sit in a basement all day and not do anything, yet feel like you achieved much.
 This is an “unearned high”.
-A human beings self worth is based on the amount of “earned highs” they achieve.
+Human beings self-worth is based on the amount of “earned highs” they achieve.
 When using drugs, not only are you not achieving many “earned highs” but you are so emotionally blocked and manipulated that the good things you do are not getting through emotionally to you.
-As you can see, a person who uses drugs and alcohol to abuse, has very few “earned highs” and therefore, little self worth.
+As you can see, a person who uses drugs and alcohol to abuse has very few “earned highs” and therefore, little self-worth.

 Stay cool and we will see you next month!